darahea/joule_extensibility/tutorials/weather/step3/index.md

 - success: boolean to indicate if the lookup was successful
 - minTemp / maxTemp: minimum and maximum temperature in celcius degrees for today
 - dayOfWeek: weekday of today
-- narrative: description of todays weather
+- narrative: description of today's weather

-In case the API returns an HTTTP status code of `200 - Success`, we compose a message with the weather information for the provided location.
+In case the API returns an HTTP status code of `200 - Success`, we compose a message with the weather information for the provided location.
 In case of an error, we return a message with the error details.

 ## Summary

-We have now added the dialog functions to the external API to our project and we are ready to test it.
+We have now added the dialog functions to the external API to our project and are ready to test it.
 This will be covered in Step 4: The overall project structure should look like this:

 ```